Panasonic GH5 vs Sony A7R II

 Studio photographers will appreciate that the Panasonic GH5 (unlike the A7R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A7R II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III, while the GH5 was followed by the Panasonic GH5 II.
+Both the GH5 and the A7R II have been discontinued, but can regularly be found used on eBay.
+The A7R II was replaced by the Sony Alpha A7R III, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GH5 Manual (free pdf) or the online Sony A7R II Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic GH5 or the Sony A7R II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.